Healthy Homes Assessment Haumoana

 Haumoana Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory throughout Haumoana and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is required for all Haumoana and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records of their the conformance to each Healthy Homes Standards that apply or will be applicable during the tenure of their rental properties.
+• Property managers and landlords have to keep records to demonstrate the conformance to each Healthy Homes Standards that apply or will apply during the tenure of your rental home.

-• Property managers and private landlords are required to make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a newly renewed, extended or changed lease.
+• Private landlords and property managers are required to ensure their rental properties conform according to Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

 From July 1st 2023

-• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes